-Posted by Erin Fickert-Rowland in abstract, Abstract Expressionism, Art Education, Art History, Create With Kids, family, painting on -
+Posted by Elysian Studios in abstract, Abstract Expressionism, Art Education, Art History, Create With Kids, family, painting on -

 Whether you are trying to fill in a few more activities for the remainder of the summer, or want to add a hands-on art activity for your home school curriculum, here's a fun (and easy) way to teach kids about Jackson Pollock and Abstract Art.